 Amica: Best Customer Service

 Amica® offers the most liability options out of the providers in this review.
-While most companies offer between $100,000–$1 million worth of liability coverage, Amica’s minimum coverage option is at $25,000, giving policyholders a chance to lower their premium if they’re less worried about liability.
-It can also open up the opportunity for homeowners to affordably increase coverage in other categories.
+While most companies offer between $100,000–$1 million worth of liability coverage, Amica’s minimum coverage option is $25,000, giving policyholders a chance to lower their premium if they’re less worried about liability.
+This allows homeowners to increase coverage in other areas, such as personal property coverage.

 Sample Quote: $2,624